Skip to main content

 Grant the Group access to a Space

-Open the Space settings and navigate to Members.
-Add the Group and assign it a Space role.
-Every member of the Group inherits that role in the Space.
+In the Space settings, go to Members, add the Group, and assign it a Space role.
+Every member of the Group inherits that role.

 3

-When you add a user to the Group, they automatically gain access to all Spaces the Group has been granted.
-When you remove them, access is revoked across all those Spaces simultaneously.
+When you add someone to the Group, they automatically get access to all Spaces the Group has.
+When you remove them, access is revoked across all those Spaces at once.